UK extends job support, tax breaks for pandemic-hit economy - WTMJ

 Rishi Sunak said his plans for the next fiscal year would “protect the jobs and livelihoods of the British people” through September as the government slowly lifts lockdown restrictions that have shut businesses across the U.K.

 While the pandemic has pushed public borrowing to levels not seen since World War II, Sunak said it is too soon to cut government spending.
 The British economy has shrunk by 10% over the past year and more than 700,000 people have lost their jobs.
-Projections released Wednesday by the Office for Budge Responsibility show that the economy will still be 3% smaller than pre-pandemic levels five years from now.
+Projections released Wednesday by the Office for Budge Responsibility show that the economy will still be 3% smaller five years from now than it would have otherwise been.

 But Sunak said the government must start to get its finances in order so it doesn’t saddle future generations with unmanageable debt.
 To do so, he announced plans to increase the rate of corporation tax to 25% in 2023 from 19% and freeze personal income tax thresholds, increasing revenue as inflation boosts incomes.